Dear Fellow Fire Insurance Exchange Member:

 Your Voting Rights

-As a member of Fire Insurance Exchange, you have the right to vote for representatives of the Exchange Board of Governors.
-Attached is a proxy postcard for your vote in our 2017 Annual Meeting of Members of Fire Insurance Exchange.
-You may vote in person at the meeting or you may appoint a proxy to act on your behalf by executing and returning this proxy postcard.
-Additional information on Fire Insurance Exchange can be found in the FAQ on the other side of this page.
+As a member of Fire Insurance Exchange, you have the important right to vote for representatives of the Exchange Board of Governors.
+To ensure that all our customers have an opportunity to exercise their voting rights, we now have three ways in which you can cast your votes.
+You may vote in person at the Annual Meeting of Members of Fire Insurance Exchange, appoint a proxy to act on your behalf by requesting and returning a completed proxy form, or conveniently cast your votes online through your Farmers.com account.
+Additional information on Fire Insurance Exchange and your voting options can be found in the FAQs on the other side of this page.

 Chair of the Board of Governors of Fire Insurance Exchange

 As a member of Fire Insurance Exchange, we want you to understand the basics of the operation of an Exchange because, as you will see below, you are an owner of the Exchange.

 An Exchange is an insurance organization, which operates in most ways like any other insurance company, but with a few key differences.
 Fire Insurance Exchange was organized under a provision in the California Insurance Code, which allows insureds to "exchange" policies with other insureds.
 Because the insureds cannot practically be involved in actually issuing policies, collecting premium, paying commissions to agents, etc., they appoint a third party - called an "attorney-in-fact" (AIF) - to perform those duties on their behalf for a fee.
 That appointment is made through a document called a "Subscription Agreement."
 You were asked to sign a Subscription Agreement at the time you applied for insurance with Fire Insurance Exchange and that is how you became a member (aka subscriber).